 We are passionate about our program and its future.
 Each year the recruitment committee puts time, thought, and enthusiasm into the applicant interview and selection process in order to ensure our future residents are a good match for our program.
 Residents from all classes are encouraged to join the committee and support this important process.
 One key part of the process that residents enjoy is attending pre-interview dinners and interview day lunches with applicants.

-The Teaching Committee’s goal is to facilitate theoretical and clinical learning for residents, interns in particular.
-The main project each year is the Intern Lecture Series, which is a weekly lecture given by upper level residents with a focus on common issues that may arise early in training and on call, such as admissions, risk assessment, managing agitation, etc. The Teaching Committee meets quarterly to discuss ongoing projects and improving educational effectiveness.
+The Education Committee’s goal is to facilitate theoretical and clinical learning for residents, interns in particular.
+The main project each year is the Intern Lecture Series, which is a weekly lecture given by upper level residents with a focus on common issues that may arise early in training and on call, such as admissions, risk assessment, managing agitation, etc. The Education Committee meets quarterly to discuss ongoing projects and improving educational effectiveness.
 The goal will be to have at least one member from each class attend to have a productive discussion.